 …there are a variety of options for consumers who are looking to improve the energy efficiency of their existing windows.
 Used individually or in combination, they can help to mitigate heat loss, reduce drafts, and generally make your home a more comfortable place to be this winter.”

-After deciding to replace the windows in your home, it is also a good idea to replace the window trim.
+After deciding to replace the windows in your house, it is also a good idea to replace the window trim.
 In modern-styled windows, the window trim is a separate component that is nailed against the home’s exterior sheathing, around the entire window.
 Its purpose is to act as an air and moisture barrier, and as a decorative addition to the windows appearance.

 Good window trim prevents the backflow of water between the architectural components of a home.
 Consider these 4 exterior window trim styles to accentuate your home and increase the functioning of your window system.

-Outdoor Window Trim Styles
+Outdoor Window Trim Ideas & Styles

 Provincial Architectural Trim

-When considering simple, yet classic style trim for your home’s exterior windows, the French Provincial style architectural trim will offer a balanced and symmetrical profile to homes with steep roofs, brick or stone exteriors, or porches with balustrades.
+When considering simple, yet classic exterior window trim ideas for your home’s exterior windows, the French Provincial style architectural trim will offer a balanced and symmetrical profile to homes with steep roofs, brick or stone exteriors, or porches with balustrades.
 Provincial trim is also seen on country style homes that feature more intricate architectural features.
 When you desire a country elegance as opposed to a city-modern style – especially on larger homes, provincial trim is a good choice.